strimzi/strimzi-kafka-operator/systemtest/src/test/resources/upgrade/README.md

 If you are just adding new Kafka version that is the latest one, you will need to change version of Kafka in `BundleUpgrade.yaml` - inside the `imagesAfterOperations.kafka`.
 If it's just a patch release of an already supported minor Kafka version, no changes are needed.
-Only once a new version of Strimzi supporting this new version of Kafka, you should change it in the `deployKafkaVersion` field in `BundleDowngrade.yaml`.
+Once a new version of Strimzi supports the new Kafka version, update the `deployKafkaVersion` field in `BundleDowngrade.yaml`.

 ## Removal of Kafka version